 Being a psychic medium and able to spontaneously speak indigenous languages, Janet was curious what type of brain activity takes place while conducting readings and channeling the languages.
-She met Dr. Jeff Tarrant through a mutual acquaintance and they began working on brain mapping over two and a half years ago.
+She met Dr. Jeff Tarrant through a mutual acquaintance and they began an experiment on mapping her brain over a two and a half year period.
 The findings below suggest Janet consistently shows unusual brainwave activity while engaged in her practice.

 Screen capture of meditation, eyes open.
 Janet was receiving a lot of disjointed information during this meditation, much of it with strong emotional content (car accident, bank robbery, earthquake).
 It was noted that she began writing as soon as electric discharges became more active (see P4 and O2 on above screen shot)

 This is a sample of the above recorded with a LORETA analysis of the highest point, time series 11.
 This shows that the source of the burst is in BA 7, the superior parietal lobule.

 When a Carmelite nun prays to “God”, there is significant neural activity in the: “…right medial orbitofrontal cortex, right middle temporal cortex, right inferior and superior parietal lobes” (Beauregard and Paquette 2006, 186).
 Notably, the superior parietal lobe is utilized for spatial perception of the self; when this region is activated, the believer feels like they’re in the presence of something greater than themselves.